 The 2015 hunting season has arrived.
 Here is some info for anyone coming to Southern Utah this season.

 Every year the state of Utah sells a certain amount of species-specific hunting permits.
 The most common hunts in Southern Utah are for deer and elk.
 Permits for antelope, bison, bighorn sheep, and moose can also be obtained.
 A limited amount of once-in-a-lifetime and predatory animal permits are also awarded to a lucky few.
 Read More

 Today is the last day of August, which means it will soon officially be autumn.
 Already the nights here in Southern Utah, have a little chill to them.
 This is good news for outdoor enthusiasts, because fall is the best season for hiking in Capitol Reef National Park – in our opinion, at least.
 Here is a list of hikes that we at the Lodge at Red River Ranch think are best done in the fall.
 Read More

 A lot of people who visit Wayne County want to know a little bit more about the history of the area.
 So we at the Lodge at Red River Ranch gathered some information and compiled a short list of ways you can experience the history first-hand.

-The first settlers were, of course, Native American Indians.
-Anasazi and Hopi tribes lived in what is now Capitol Reef National Park and Boulder Mountain.
-You can view petroglyphs inside Capitol Reef (especially along the board walk) and in lots of other places nearby.
+The first settlers were, as you can imagine, Native American Indians.
+Anasazi and Hopi tribes lived in what is now Capitol Reef National Park and throughout the Boulder Mountain area.
+You can view petroglyphs inside Capitol Reef – which are easily accessible via board walk – and in lots of other places nearby.
 Read More